tdauth/warcraft-iii-wishlist/README.md

 * Debugging of JASS code in maps: break points, stack traces, watching variables.
 * Stack traces on crashes up to the line in the JASS map script or C++ code of the game.
+* World Editor should allow saving the map not only as folder but binary file formats as text files JSON, XML or some similar format.
+Binary formats should only be used when checking check boxes on saving the map.
+This would massively help maintaining GIT repositories and seeing diffs of files.
+This could even include MDL and MDX files.
+Every war3map.xxx file could have a corresponding text file like war3map.w3e -> war3map_w3e.json
 * Test settings UI for the world editor which allows you to specify your game lobby and player name before testing the map.
 * More than 16 different tile and cliff types for terrain.
 Currently, the war3map.w3e format limits the reference to the tile and cliff type to 4 bits which means there can be only 16 different types.
 * Remove the limit of 5 hero abilities per hero.